 Budd Bay Café

-Famous for their sunset dinners, this comfortable, beautiful waterfront restaurant boasts a 180-degree bay view and features an extensive menu of steaks and seafood offerings, such as Dungeness crab cakes and pan-fried oysters.
+Famous for sunset dinners, this beautiful waterfront restaurant boasts a 180-degree bay view and features an extensive menu of steaks and seafood offerings.
+Don’t skip the Dungeness crab cakes and pan-fried oysters.

 Olympia Oyster House